Yandex Forms API usage examples

 "\"id-enum\",\"Second, Third\""

-4. Paginated export of form responses
+4. Exporting form responses using pagination

-example_4.py script
+Text of the example_4.py script

 import csv